arzevedo/mdmr/README.md

 ## Example Usage

-This walkthrough demonstrates how to use `MDMr` to learn a Bayesian network and visualize the results.
+This walkthrough demonstrates how to use `MDMr` to learn a dynamic bayesian network and visualize the results.

 ### 1. Load the package and sample data